henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 I've used `iex -S mix` countless times to check out the docs for a function or module (`h <function>`), or test something out in Elixir to see how it works.

-My usual languages also provide a REPL, but nowhere near the power of IEx.
+My usual languages also provide a REPL-like functionality, but nowhere near the power of IEx.
 Running your applications and talking to your modules, inspecting their state, and actually being able to poke around the system while it is running is priceless.

 I can see how being able to attach to a running production system to debug that one error caused by some bad state that takes down your entire service, but only shows up in production, and only once every month or so, being a huge help.

 I've tried debugging these things in Python, and you'll need a ton of instrumentation to catch everything.
 In Elixir and Erlang, you can just attach after the fact, and figure out where the bad state is.